 Factors That Promote Drug Abuse Among Students

 There are many factors that might lead a schooling child get engaged into addiction at such an early stage in life.
+Some families may choose to send their child to an Orange County rehab.
 The following are some of the many factors that promote to this vice.

 Family history – students who come from a family with the history of alcohol or drug use are at a high risk of getting involved in substance use at a very tender age.
 Such kids are exposed into drugs and alcohol and they end up using the drugs even before they understand the risks associated with drug abuse.